TaherHabib/htm-sequence-learning/README.md

 - `notebooks/` directory contains the notebooks showcasing the diffent experiments in my thesis, as follows:
     - implicit learning of a single Reber String (e.g. _PVPVZ_) by the HTM network,
     - learning of long-range dependencies,
-    - aquiring SRG with pruning of dendrites based on `maxDendriteDormancy` parameter,
+    - implicitly learning SRG with pruning of dendrites based on `maxDendriteDormancy` parameter,
-    - aquiring SRG without pruning of dendrites.
+    - implicitly learning SRG without pruning of dendrites.
-- `results/` directory contains
+- `results/` directory contains some image files displaying network states and predictions for different Reber strings.
-- `ufuncs.py` is
+- `ufuncs.py` contains some utility functions used in the experiments like computing dot product of two matrices, computing false match probability for SDRs given some specific network parameters, etc.

 #### Description of Issues 001-005